-Room 102 had fun building their understanding of figurative language with humor using comic strips.
-Students created comic strips using an online comic creator.
+Room 100 had fun building their understanding of figurative language using comic strips.
+Students created their "funny pages" using an online comic creator.
 They practiced seven common forms of figurative language:

 • simile — using “like” or “as” for description or comparison